-I’m Naseema, a 35 year single mother of a sassy 2 year old.
+I’m Naseema, a 35-year old, single mother of a sassy 2-year old.
 I work as a Labor and Delivery Nurse and I am also a board certified Family Nurse Practitioner.
 I’m originally from Oakland, CA and currently reside outside of the San Francisco Bay Area.

 I have endured several financial struggles.
 I lost four homes to short sales and foreclosures in 2008 and filed Chapter 7 bankruptcy in 2010.
 This coincided with a career change as I left my job in Healthcare Administration and went back to school to be a nurse.

 In 2012, I finished up my graduate degree in nursing and had amassed over $200k in student loan debt.
 Working as a nurse, I had a good salary and didn’t think much about being in debt.
 I mean, who didn’t have debt?
 Student loan debt was good debt after all, right?

 Before my daughter’s first birthday I felt uneasy.
 I had no savings and every month was a struggle to pay the bills.
 I made too much money to be that broke.
 I had no savings and I had no idea where all my money was going.

 I decided to sell my condo in Los Angeles, my first property and the only one that made it through the recession.
 Researching how to invest my profit, I googled the top financial podcasts.
 That’s when I came across Dave Ramsey.
 Hearing concepts about paying off your mortgage, not having a credit score or not having any debt at all sounded crazy to me.
 It wasn’t until I started listening to the debt-free screams did it seemed possible.

 I started paying down my debts in April 2015 but really didn’t get gung-ho until July.
 From that point on I religiously budgeted, told my money where to go in advance and realized major reductions in my debt.

 How much debt did you pay off in total?